Japan to limit hospital care as COVID-19 cases hit new high

 Suga, who has been criticized for insisting on hosting the Olympics despite public virus fears, says there is no evidence linking the upsurge in cases to the Games.

+He said the home isolation policy is meant to ensure that hospital care is available for seriously ill patients, and that the new plan is only for areas where hospitals are severely strained.

-Infections, propelled by the more contagious delta variant, could accelerate to 10,000 a day by mid-August, some experts say.
-They called for a current state of emergency in Tokyo and four other areas to be expanded nationwide.
+Infections, propelled by the more contagious delta variant, could accelerate to 10,000 a day in Tokyo alone by mid-August, some experts say.
+They called for a current state of emergency in Tokyo and five other areas to be expanded nationwide.
 The emergency measures, which focus on alcohol bans and shorter hours for eateries, are increasingly ignored by the public, which has tired of restrictions.

+NHK public television and other media reported that Suga is expected to expand a milder version of the emergency measures to 13 prefectures.

 “The pandemic has now entered a new phase,” Health Minister Norihisa Tamura said in parliament.
 “Hospital capacity is limited.”